pantheon-systems/documentation/source/_docs/wordpress-cron.md

 Plugins and themes can add tasks to be executed at regular intervals.
 For example, if you have a plugin that scans Twitter for your tweets and then incorporates them into comments, it's most likely done with a WP-Cron job.
 WP-Cron opens up a whole new world of things that a WordPress powered site can do.

+### How is WP-Cron triggered?

 The major difference between Cron and WP-Cron is how WP-Cron is triggered.
 Cron is a system process that runs every minute and looks for tasks to execute.
-WP-Cron, because it is a web-based system, can only run when someone visits the site.
+WP-Cron, because it is a web-based system, can only run when [someone visits the site](https://stackoverflow.com/questions/12895706/when-does-wp-cron-php-run-in-wordpress).
 Therefore, when someone navigates to your WordPress site, WP-Cron checks to see if anything needs to be done.
 Thanks to the WordPress core developers, it does this in a way that does not adversely affect the performance of your site.

 ### Problems With Low Traffic Sites
 Low traffic WordPress sites may experience skipped tasks when this feature is triggered by visitors.
 If people aren't visiting your site, WP-Cron can't execute.
 This doesn't mean your page will be slow from previous jobs when someone eventually does visit your site.
 Regardless of how many tasks WP-Cron has to execute, they are run in the background so your site's performance is not adversely affected.